ProjectPhysX/FluidX3D/README.md

 - <details><summary><a name="multi-gpu"></a>cross-vendor multi-GPU support on a single computer/server</summary>

   - domain decomposition allows pooling VRAM from multiple GPUs for much larger grid resolution
-  - GPUs don't have to be identical (<a href="https://youtu.be/PscbxGVs52o">not even from the same vendor</a>), but similar VRAM capacity/bandwidth is recommended
+  - GPUs don't have to be identical, not even from the same vendor - <a href="https://youtu.be/_8Ed8ET9gBU">any combination of AMD+Intel+Nvidia GPUs will work</a> - but similar VRAM capacity/bandwidth is recommended
   - domain communication architecture (simplified)
     ```diff
     ++   .-----------------------------------------------------------------.   ++